I’ve been hosting conferences in Belize for 30 years.

 Another common theme among our Belize conference attendees has to do with adventure.

-One lady I met at our most recent event, a successful attorney just about to retire from her practice, was as excited as a child might be about the idea of heading off into the big unknown with Live and Invest Overseas.
+One lady I met at a recent event, a successful attorney just about to retire from her practice, was as excited as a child might be about the idea of heading off into the big unknown.
 She, like many I’ve spoken with at these conferences, was ready to clear her slate.
 She wanted nothing getting in the way of the adventure she was imagining.

 “I’m selling everything,” she told me.
 “I’m kicking out my son.
 He’s in his late 20’s.
 It’s time for him to make his own life.